neogeek-deprecated/Overseer-Framework/README.md

 	mysql_fetch_results('UPDATE `user` SET `date` = NOW()');
 ##mysqli_fetch_results

-Returns the results of a MySQLi query as an array or the number of rows affected.
+Returns the results of a MySQLi query as an array, the number of rows affected, or the row ID inserted.

 ###Method